Skip to main content

 You can do this at the same time as applying for an injunction or as a separate claim.

-Your landlord will not have to pay compensation for illegal eviction if the court decides that they reasonably believed that you had left the property.
+Your landlord will not have to pay compensation for illegal eviction if the court decides that they had good reasons to believe that you left the property.

 How much compensation you get depends on: